signalpoint/jDrupal/docs/00_Introduction/index.md

 > A variety of application architectures, including...

-- headless / decoupled
+- headless/decoupled
 - web apps
-- hybrid mobile apps (phonegap/cordova)
+- hybrid mobile apps
+  - phonegap/cordova
+  - titanium

 > And works with many frameworks, including...

 - Bootstrap
 - Foundation
 - Angular
+- React
-- ...
+- Ember

 ## Where can jDrupal be used?